jetpacmonkey/everybody-fights/README.md

     * Melee/ranged attacks
     * End turn/end-of-game checking
     * Enforce maxMove attribute
+* Simple, dumb AI (basically just need to put the hooks in there that a real AI would use, and then make a dummy AI that just picks an action at random)

 ## Down the road ideas:
 * Other game modes (CTF, race, ability to add NPCs, co-op)